Religious Education

 Judaism - studied from February of Y9 to Y11, examined in Y11

 Students must know, understand and express common and divergent views and the basis for beliefs, teachings and practices.
-References to relevant sources of wisdom and authority are expected, including scripture and/or sacred texts
+References to relevant sources of wisdom and authority are expected, including scripture and/or sacred texts.

 HEAD OF DEPARTMENT: Mr. D. McGee